yunjunz/conda-envs/README.md

 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
 ```

-5) Restart your machine.
+e.
+Restart your machine.

-6) Download the Linux kernel update package, double-click and run it.
+f.
+Download the Linux kernel update package, double-click and run it.

-7) Set WSL 2 as your default version.
+g.
+Set WSL 2 as your default version.
 Open PowerShell and run:

 ```bash
 wsl --set-default-version 2